tangqi/tangqi.github.io/src/team.md

     * My role: advisor
 * <ins>Tage Burnett</ins>, School of CSE, Georgia Tech, 2025–present
     * Tage earned his B.S. in Mechanical Engineering from Brigham Young University.
     * Tage has been supported by Georgia Tech and NNSA.
+He has taken multiple interns at SNL.
     * My role: advisor (co-advised with Spencer Bryngelson)
 * <ins>Harshavardhan Harish</ins>, School of CSE, Georgia Tech, 2025–present
     * Harsha earned his B.S. in Math and Certificate in CSE from University of Texas at Austin.
     * Harsha has been supported by Georgia Tech and ASCR.
+He is a visiting student at LANL.
     * My role: advisor
 * [<ins>Rushan Zhang</ins>](https://rzhangbq.github.io/), School of CSE, Georgia Tech, 2025–present
     * Rushan earned his B.Eng. in Aerospace Engineering and B.S. in Computer Science from HKUST.